openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/type/string-tensor-unpack-15.rst

 .. meta::
-  :description: Learn about StringTensorUnpack-15 - data movement operation which unpacks a batch of strings into three tensors.
+  :description: Learn about StringTensorUnpack-15 - operation which unpacks a batch of strings into three tensors.

 **Versioned name**: *StringTensorUnpack-15*

-**Category**: *Data movement*
+**Category**: *Type*

 **Short description**: *StringTensorUnpack* operation transforms a given batch of strings into three tensors - one containing the concatenated string data, and two other storing begin and end indices of the strings, respectively.